-- Churchwardens/chapelwardens should ensure they have all keys to the vacated parsonage house. - The Area Dean will be in touch to check about plans for the conduct of Sunday and occasional services.

-- Churchwardens/chapelwardens, along with the outgoing incumbent, need to check and sign the terrier and inventory of the parish church(es), parsonage house and other church property. - The Area Dean will take responsibility for the planning of institutions, collations and licensings in collaboration with churchwardens and the incumbent-designate (or equivalent).
+- The Area Dean will be in touch to check about plans for the conduct of Sunday and occasional services. - Churchwardens/chapelwardens, along with the outgoing incumbent, need to check and sign the terrier and inventory of the parish church(es), parsonage house and other church property. - The Area Dean will take responsibility for the planning of institutions, collations and licensings in collaboration with churchwardens and the incumbent-designate (or equivalent).